Permanent Foundation Certificate

 At Tennessee Inspection Services, we are not structural engineers, but we have partnered with one of the country’s best engineering firms that specializes in the certification of permanent foundations and additions for manufactured housing.
 We can help you and your lender get the engineering certification needed for the permanent foundation of your manufactured home.
 Give us a call.
 We would love to help.

-Permanent Foundation Certification
+H.U.D.
+Permanent Foundation

-The big question is what is or is not an addition.
-The answer is not all simple because it depends on who you ask.
-To the underwriter, a set of precast fiberglass steps (steps are not attached the to home or foundation) to an exterior door is an addition.
-With that in mind, anything that is located up and against the exterior walls or foundation of the home, irregardless if it is or isn’t mechanically attached to the home or foundation.
+Anything that is located up and against the exterior walls or foundation of the home, irregardless if it is or isn’t mechanically attached to the home or foundation.
 So steps, decks, storage areas/ buildings, rooms, screened porches, 3-season rooms, carports, shed roofs, garages, etc. would all be considered an addition.
 Modifications to the original structure also fall under this category